 By way of preparation, the army intensified its links with frontier protection units and with the illegal or 'Black' Reichswehr, which comprised clandestine paramilitaries that had been established with its connivance to circumvent Allied restrictions on German military might.
-Some of these units stationed near Berlin were not prepared to wait on Seeckt, and they precipitately launched a putsch he disfavoured, for he was notorious as a man who would advance to the Rubicon to fish in rather than cross.
-They were disarmed by regular army troops acting under Seeckt's orders.
-Meanwhile, the Communists essayed their next attempted overthrow of the 'bourgeois' Republic.69
+Some of these units stationed near Berlin were not prepared to wait on Seeckt, and they precipitately launched a putsch he disfavoured, for he was notorious as a man who would advance to the Rubicon to fish in under Seeckt's orders.
+Meanwhile, the Communists essayed their next attempted overthrow of the 'bourgeois' Republic.